Judicial Branch Home >

 the actions have caused, or were intended to cause, substantial adverse effect upon your safety, security or privacy

 People who need help with asking for a Harassment Restraining Order in Hennepin County should go to the 4th District Court Self-Help Center on the Public Service Level (2nd floor) of the Hennepin County Govt.
 Center in downtown Minneapolis.

-Staff and volunteers can help with the paperwork (Affidavit, Petition and proposed Order).
-A "signing judge" will review your Petition and Affidavit and will decide if a two-year Harassment Order should be issued and whether a hearing will be required.
+Staff and volunteers can explain how to complete and file your court documents (Affidavit, Petition and proposed Order).
+A "signing judge" will review your Petition and Affidavit and will decide if a two-year Harassment Restraining Order should be issued and whether a hearing will be required.